BuvinJT/distbuilder/docs/index.md

 software.

 Distribution Builder has been tested on recent versions of Windows, macOS, and multiple Linux distros.
-It features the ability to to create standalone binaries from Python scripts (via PyInstaller), and is
-it is capable of building installers in a cross platform manner (via QtIWF) which work in either gui or *non-gui* contexts (which QtIWF does NOT naturally provide!).
+It features the ability to to create standalone binaries from Python scripts (via PyInstaller), and is capable of building installers in a cross platform manner (via QtIWF) which work in either gui or *non-gui* contexts (which QtIWF does NOT naturally provide!).
 The library can also be used to obfuscate code (via Opy), so as to protect proprietary work.

 See the [Quick Start Guide](QuickStart.md) for instructions on installation and getting started with the tool.
-For a more thorough explanation of how to it, it is recommended you next proceed to
+For a more thorough explanation of how to use it, it is recommended you next proceed to
 [High Level Classes](HighLevel.md).
 Then, as needed, move on to [Low Level Classes And Functions](LowLevel.md) and